 In response to the Harvard and Georgetown studies, the then-chairmen of the Democratic and Republican National Committees, Paul G. Kirk, Jr., and Frank J. Fahrenkopf, Jr., respectively, jointly supported creation of the independent CPD.
 The CPD was incorporated in the District of Columbia on February 19, 1987, as a private, not-for-profit, nonpartisan corporation to “organize, manage, produce, publicize and support debates for the candidates for President of the United States.”

-John Griffen, Managing Director, Allen & Company LLC
+John Griffen, Managing Director of Allen & Company LLC.

-How is the CPD Funded?
+How is the CPD Funded? ?
 The CPD receives no funding from the government or any political party, political action committee or candidate.
-The CPD obtains the funds required to produce its debates every four years and to support its ongoing voter education activities from the communities that host the debates and, to a lesser extent, from corporate, foundation and private donors.
-Donors have no input into the management of any of the CPD’s activities and have no input into the process by which the CPD selects debate participants.
+The CPD obtains the funds required to produce its debates every four years and to support its ongoing voter education activities from the communities that host the debates and from corporate, foundation and private donors.
+Donors have no input into the CPD’s decision making, including the process by which the CPD selects debate participants.

 Scores of candidates run for president every election cycle, including dozens who do not seek the nomination of either major party.
 The CPD applies its nonpartisan candidate selection criteria in the final weeks of a long general election campaign.
 The CPD’s selection criteria have sought to identify the individuals whose public support has made them the leading candidates.